Chris Wallace Departing Fox News to Join CNN's New Streaming Service

 Amanda Kloots and Alan Bersten on Pressure to Nail 'DWTS' Tribut…

 Chris Wallace is saying goodbye to Fox News.
-The longtime Fox News Sunday anchor announced his decision to leave the network during Sunday's program, calling his 18 years with Fox "a great ride."
+The longtime Fox News Sunday anchor announced his decision to leave the network during this weekend's program, calling his 18 years with Fox "a great ride."

 "It's been a great ride," he continued.
 "We've covered five presidential elections, interviewed every president since George H. Bush, traveled the world, sitting down with France's Emmanuel Macron and Russia's Vladimir Putin.
 And, I've gotten to spend Sunday mornings with you."